-In order to conduct the study, we construct two models for few-shot incremental event detection based on two existing learning methods, respectively.
-One is few-shot incremental event detection model with external knowledge (IFSED-K).
-IFSED-K uses a general classifier to detect and learn event types.
-The other is the few-shot incremental event detection model with external knowledge and prototype network (IFSED-KP).
-IFSED-KP uses a meta-learning approach to detect and learn event types by making the model learn how to learn.
+To conduct the study, we constructed models based on two learning methods.
+The few-shot incremental event detection model with external knowledge (IFSED-K) uses a general classifier to detect and learn event classes, and the few-shot incremental event detection model with external knowledge and prototype network (IFSED-KP) uses a meta-learning approach to detect and learn event classes by teaching the model how to learn.

-Both methods are divided into four steps: 1) external knowledge 2) sample retention 3) model construction and training 4) hybrid distillation.
-They are same in steps 2) and step 4), but they are different in step 1) and step 3).
+As shown in Figs. \ref{fig:IFSEDK} and \ref{fig:IFSEDKP}, both methods have four steps, where steps 2 and 4 are the same, and steps 1 and 3 differ.

-The overall structure is that: 1) Whenever a new round appears, the model first obtains the lexical units, arguments and definitions from FrameNet and encodes them in the knowledge encoder and the sample encoder.
-We don't use an adaptive knowledge enhanced Bayes in IFSED-KP.
-2) After each new event type is trained, the most representative sample from the event type is selected and saved, then added to the next training session.
-3) The coding information obtained in the first step，the new and retained samples obtained in the second step are respectively trained with the classifier (IFSED-K) and meta-learning (IFSED-KP) methods.
-4) We calculate the loss function by hybrid distillation.
+1) External knowledge: When a new round appears, the model obtains the lexical units, arguments, and definitions from FrameNet and encodes them using the knowledge encoder and sample encoder.
+We do not use an adaptive knowledge-enhanced Posterior in IFSED-KP;

+2) Sample retention: After a new event class is trained, its most representative sample is selected, saved, and added to the next training session;

+3) Model construction: The coding information obtained in the first step, the new and retained samples obtained in the second step are respectively trained with the classifier (IFSED-K) and meta-learning (IFSED-KP) methods;